A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Mining the Visual Historical Record

-Using our verified lip-curvature metric we plot the trend of average smile intensities in our data over the past century in Figure~\ref{fig:graph-years}.
+Using our verified lip-curvature metric we plot the average smile intensities in our data over the past century in Figure~\ref{fig:graph-years}.
 Corresponding montages of smile intensities over the years are included in Figure~\ref{fig:montage-years}, where we picked the student with the smile intensity closest to the average for each 10-year bucket from 1905 to 2005.
-These figures corroborate Kotchemidova's theory and demonstrate the rapid increase in the popularity and intensity of smiles in portraiture from the 1900s to the 1950s, a trend that still continues today; however, they also reveal another trend---women significantly and consistently smile more than men.
-This phenomenon has been discussed extensively in the literature (see the meta-review in~\cite{lafrance}), but until now required intensive manual annotation in order to discover and analyze.
+These figures corroborate Kotchemidova's theory and demonstrate the rapid increase in the popularity and intensity of smiles in portraiture from the 1900s to the 1950s, a trend that still continues today; however, they also reveal another trend---women consistently smile more than men on average.
+This phenomenon has been discussed extensively in the literature (see the review in~\cite{lafrance}), but until now required intensive manual annotation in order to discover and analyze.
 For example, in her 1982 article Ragan manually analyzed 1,296 high school and university yearbooks and media files in order to reveal a similar result~\cite{Ragan}.
-By use of a large historical data collection and a simple smile-detector we arrived at the same conclusion with a minimal amount of annotation and virtually no manual effort.
+By use of a large historical dataset and a simple smile-detector we arrived at the same conclusion with a minimal amount of manual effort.

+We note that smiles could also be detected using the expression recognition software from~\cite{intraface_final}.
+However, this software was not publicly available at the time of our experiments.